 Explicit Instruction Lesson Phases

-I Do (Modelling) Demonstrate with think-aloud Watch and listen actively Clear, step-by-step
+Watch and listen actively

-You Do (Independent) Monitor and provide feedback Apply skills independently Mastery focus
+Monitor and provide feedback

-Review Check understanding Demonstrate learning Consolidation
+Check understanding

 Explicit instruction represents a highly effective teaching approach characterised by clear, direct communication of concepts and skills.
 It involves breaking down complex tasks into understandable segments, ensuring students can grasp and apply each part with confidence.
 This type of instruction gives students the skills they need in a logical and strategic manner.

 Among the key features are direct explanations, modelling, guided practise, and purposeful practise opportunities.
 Educators ensure that students receive the fundamental knowledge required and provide feedback regularly to correct misunderstandings.
-Charles A. Hughes and other researchers have underscored the importance of explicit instruction in effectively teaching students, especially those with learning disabilities.
-Such a structured approach accommodates student progression and independence, aligning well with varied grade levels and learning needs.
+Charles A. Hughes and other researchers have underscored the importance of explicit instruction in effectively

 Modelling and demonstration stand as vital components of explicit instruction.
 These tools involve teachers clearly presenting concepts to ensure students understand how to apply skills effectively.
 A teacher may use think-aloud strategies, vocalizing the decision-making process during problem-solving.
 This provides students insight into applying strategies in their learning.

 During modelling, addressing misunderstandings with corrective strategies solidifies comprehension.
 Teachers demonstrate problem-solving techniques, encouraging students' critical-thinking skills.
-Utilizing consistent language ensures students grasp concepts and replicate learned skills.
+Utilising consistent language ensures students grasp concepts and replicate learned skills.
 Thus, modelling offers students an opportunity to watch, understand, and then independently apply new knowledge with increased confidence.

 Guided Practise

-Guidance ensures misconceptions are detected early, allowing for reteaching as needed.
+Guided practise is a crucial phase in explicit instruction, providing a bridge from modelling to Guidance ensures misconceptions are detected early, allowing for reteaching as needed.
 Such a collaborative environment promotes frequent student responses, enhancing engagement and comprehension.
 This step strengthens the readiness of students to eventually practise skills on their own effectively.

 Independent Practise